mohcen-laalaoui/IntelligenceIntern_Image-Classification/README.md

 - 🖼️ **Expand dataset** to handle more image classes.
 - 🚀 **Deploy model** using Flask, FastAPI, or streamlit for real-world applications.

-4. **Use the trained model** for inference.

 ## 🤝 Contributing
-Feel free to contribute by improving the model, adding new features or optimizing performance **Steps to contribute:**
+Feel free to contribute by improving the model, adding new features, or optimizing performance.

+**Steps to contribute:**
 1. Fork the repository.
 2. Create a new branch (`git checkout -b new-feature`).
 3. Commit your changes (`git commit -m "Add new feature"`).
 4. Push to your fork and submit a pull request.

+---
+**Recent Updates:**
+- Increased dropout from `0.5` to `0.6` for better regularization.
+- Enhanced DataLoader setup for more efficient training.
+- Improved training performance with refined hyperparameters.